 At ABG Textiles, we began the sustainability journey following the structured framework of the ABG Sustainable Business Framework.
 We expected that the sustainability initiatives will prepare us to stay ahead of the curve and harness sustainable business opportunities as they open up.
 In the initial period, we laid down a long term road map and strong sustainability governance and management framework.
 The APEX Council has been reviewing sustainability as a part of business review each quarter.
-Such leadership commitment and persistence, sustainability teams and cross-unit ten mission teams.
+Such leadership commitment and persistence, sustained the enthusiasm and activities of unit-level sustainability teams and cross-unit ten mission teams.